I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_set_context.md

      connection to a corporate network), or Voice-over-IP (VOIP).
 Miniport drivers should specify
      <b>WwanContextTypeNone</b> for empty or unprovisioned contexts.

+`AccessString`

+A NULL-terminated string to access the network.
+For GSM-based networks, this would be an Access
+     Point Name (APN) string such as "data.thephone-company.com".
+For CDMA-based networks, this might be a special dial code such as "#777" or a Network Access Identifier (NAI) such as "foo@thephone-company.com".
+This member can be <b>NULL</b>.

+The size of the string should not exceed 100 bytes.

+`UserName`

+The username to use for authentication.
+This member can be <b>NULL</b>.

 `Password`

 The password to use for authentication.
 This member can be <b>NULL</b>.

+`Compression`

+Specifies the compression to be used in the data connection for header and data.
+This member
+     applies only to GSM-based devices.
+The MB Service sets this member to
+     <b>WwanCompressionNone</b> for CDMA-based devices.

+`AuthType`

+Authentication type to use for the PDP activation.

 `ProviderId`